Dear Prudence, DireWolf Dog

-Several AKC American Show Shepherds, other working German Shepherd Dogs coming directly from Germany, Holland, and Canada, as well as two purebred Alaskan Malamutes formed the basis of the foundation stock used to start shaping the temperament and character so prices in this relatively new large breed of dog.
+Several AKC American Show Shepherds, other working German Shepherd Dogs coming directly from Germany, Holland, and Canada, as well as two purebred Alaskan Malamutes formed the basis of the foundation stock used to start shaping the temperament and character so prized in this relatively new large breed of dog, the North American Shepalute.
 After ten years of breeding within these mixed lines, a new and consistent temperament was formed, although the look was still too similar to the German Shepherd Dog.
-It was at this time that a few hand selected American Alsatians with mellow, even temperaments were then crossbred with a fawn colored English Mastiff, Brite Stars Willow of Cold Springs, who was out of Ch.
+It was at this time that a few hand selected North American Shepalute dogs with mellow, even temperaments were then crossbred with a fawn colored English Mastiff, Brite Stars Willow of Cold Springs, who was out of Ch.
 Brite Starts Sir Winston Churchill who gained his championship at the young age of 18 months.
 The English Mastiff breed was chosen to add the full round bone and large head of Lois's ideal large breed companion dog.

-After several years of breeding these American Alsatian/mastiff mixed dogs and choosing only the quietest, boldest dogs in the litter (and disregarding the look in order to concentrate on the most important feature of this new breed, its companion dog personality, each litter began to reproduce themselves consistently, thus continuing the formation of a new rare breed of dog.
+After several years of breeding these shepalute/mastiff mixed dogs and choosing only the quietest, boldest dogs in the litter (and disregarding the look in order to concentrate on the most important feature of this new breed, its companion dog personality), each litter began to reproduce themselves consistently, thus continuing the formation of a new rare breed of dog.
 In 2002, all the lines were set and each litter produced a similar personality and look.
 These purebred dogs were bred unto themselves to beget 18th and 20th generations.
 Two years later, her daughter, Jennifer Stoeckl joined Lois in her pursuit to solidify the world's first large breed companion dog.
 Together, they chose to change the name of the dogs to American Alsatian™.
 These dogs were again crossed with unrelated dogs in 2006.
 This time the crossbred dogs were an Anatolian/Great Pyrenees mix out of purebred lines and a shepherd/malamute mix.
 She chose these two dogs in order to keep the largeness and enhance the temperament.
-We are now in the fifth generation from these last crossbreedings and all lines are once again purebred dogs, meaning they beget themselves consistently in personality, health and looks.